-Next Screening at:
+Next Showing at:

 The Practical Electronica exhibition brought together machines and sounds created by Ian, and used in the making of the documentary.
 Alongside items of Fred Juddrabilia, including books, magazines and records, were Ian's collages, a modified television, and an interactive stereophonic sound generator the Hellimatic - a remodelled 1960s exercise machine.
 Phoenix Brighton, Nov.
 19th-Dec.
 18th, 2011.
 Watch the Practical Exhibition film here

-of Fred's experimental recordings, and Ian has collaborated closely with record label, Public Information, to bring the album
+To coincide with the documentary, an album release, Electronics Without Tears gathered together all of Fred's surviving experimental recordings, with Ian collaborating closely with record label, Public Information, to bring the album to fruition in 2012.

 Visit this dedicated Judd-site to find out more about Fred. fcjudd.co.uk